noiseprotocol/noise_spec/noise.md

 on his experience with PSKs in WireGuard.

 The deferred patterns resulted from discussions with Justin Cormack.

+The security properties table for deferred patterns was derived by the Noise Explorer tool, from Nadim Kobeissi.

 The rekey design benefited from discussions with Rhys Weatherley, Alexey Ermishkin, and Olaoluwa Osuntokun.